Trozz/terraform-provider-pocketid/TESTING.md

 - Known API keys for testing

 **Note**: This would require coordination with the Pocket-ID project to ensure test fixtures don't compromise security.

+### TLS Certificate Options for Testing

+For local testing, you have several options for TLS certificates:

+1. **Let's Encrypt** (Recommended for public domains):
+   - Use certbot or acme.sh
+   - Requires a public domain and port 80/443 access

+2. **Self-signed certificates** (Not recommended):
+   - Won't work properly with passkeys in most browsers
+   - May cause security warnings

+3. **mkcert** (Good for local development):
+   - Creates locally-trusted certificates
+   - Works well for `*.localhost` domains
+   - Install: `brew install mkcert` (macOS)
+   - Setup: `mkcert -install && mkcert "pocket-id-test.localhost"`

+4. **Caddy** (Alternative to nginx):
+   - Automatic HTTPS with Let's Encrypt
+   - Can replace nginx in the docker-compose setup

 ## Contributing